Paul Horgan: Biography

-Paul Horgan was born in Buffalo, New York on August 1, 1903.
+Paul Horgan was born in Buffalo, New York to a Catholic family on August 1, 1903.
 After his father contracted tuberculosis, the family moved in 1915 to Albuquerque, New Mexico for health reasons.
 Horgan attended New Mexico Military Institute in Roswell, New Mexico, where he formed a lifelong friendship with classmate and future artist Peter Hurd.
-In 1922, Horgan befriended physicist J. Robert Oppenheimer in 1922 during a visit to New Mexico.
+Horgan befriended physicist J. Robert Oppenheimer in 1922 during a visit to New Mexico.
 After finishing high school, Horgan spent a year working for a local newspaper.

 In 1923, Horgan enrolled in the Eastman School of Music in Rochester, New York, but dropped out after the first year.
 He worked for the next three years in Rochester as the set designer for a new opera company being started by tenor Vladimir Rosing.
 Although Horgan had never designed sets before, he convinced Rosing to give him the job.
 The fledgling opera company later became the American Opera Company.